Amanda Craig

 Amanda Craig (born 1959) is a British novelist, critic and journalist.

-Early life
+Biography

 Born in South Africa, Craig grew up in Italy before moving to London.
-Her parents were British journalist, author and UN Press Officer Dennis Craig and South African journalist Zelda Wolhuter, who left Johannesburg following the Sharpeville Massacre and the rise of apartheid.
+Her parents were British journalist, author and UN Press Officer Dennis Craig, and South African journalist Zelda Wolhuter, who left Johannesburg following the Sharpeville Massacre and the rise of apartheid.
 Craig studied at Bedales School and read English Literature at Clare College, Cambridge.
 After graduation, she worked briefly in advertising for J. Walter Thompson and Terence Conran before leaving to work as a cleaner for 18 months.
 She then became a journalist.

+She is married to economist Rob Cohen.
+They have two children.
+Craig, and her daughter Leon Craig, also a novelist, feature in John Self's article on literary families in The Guardian.